nqoy/Random-Graph-Analyzation/README.md

 ## Guidelines: the Erdős–Rényi random graph model.

 ### Task background:
-Random graphs can help analyze complex networks and may help us understand how have better control them.
+Random graphs can help analyze complex networks and may help us understand how to better control them.
 In this model, the number of vertices of a graph is a fixed number, but the creation of the arcs between a pair of nodes depends on a probability threshold.

 ### Purpose: